MrHash/TaskMachine/README.md

 $tm->run('greetings');
 ```

-##Simple pipeline with DI & I/O
+##Pipeline with DI
-Now we introduce some more tasks with DI and input/output.
+Now we introduce some more tasks with DI.
 Tasks are isolated by definition and optionally have expected inputs and outputs.
 ```php
 // Bootstrap your own Auryn injector and throw it in
 $tm = new TaskMachine($myInjector);